ray-project/ray/doc/source/mars_on_ray.rst

 .. _`issue on GitHub`: https://github.com/mars-project/mars/issues

+`Mars`_ Mars is a tensor-based unified framework for large-scale data computation which scales Numpy, Pandas and Scikit-learn.
-`Mars`_ is dedicated to leverage parallel and distributed technology to accelerate numpy, pandas, scikit-learn and Python functions.
-Mars on Ray makes it easy to scala your programs to a Ray cluster.
+Mars on Ray makes it easy to scale your programs with a Ray cluster.

 .. note::